-4.10.4.
-The environmental protection and, in particular, the planning role of local authorities significantly contribute to the Green Economy e.g. environmental and landscape protection are vital resources for tourism.
+- 4.11.2.
+The environmental protection and, in particular, the planning role of local authorities significantly contribute to the Green Economy e.g. environmental and landscape protection are vital resources for tourism and the maintenance of the high environmental quality that underpins our agriculture and marine sectors, and international recognition of this quality, is crucial to Harvest 2020. - 4.11.3.
+The integration of the enterprise development and regulatory roles of local authorities, providing a more closely aligned and integrated approach, creates further opportunities to identify and implement green business opportunities - 4.11.4.

-4.10.5.
 While overall responsibility for public procurement policy lies with the National Public Procurement Policy Unit (based in DPER), and the National Procurement Service (based in the Office of Public Works) is tasked with centralising procurement arrangements for goods and services common to most public bodies, DECLG has the lead role in developing Ireland's National Action Plan on Green Public Procurement (GPP), thereby stimulating the "greening" of procurement across the Irish public sector.

-The annual procurement budget of the Irish public sector is of the order of €14bn, of which €1.2bn is spent by local If buyers in the authorities. public sector consistently took environmental factors account in their procurement decisions, it would provide huge leverage to "move the market" towards providing environmentally superior goods, services and works in a cost-This would effective way. enable Government and the wider public sector to continuously improve the environmental performance of procurement activities, leading over time to significant benefits to the environment and to public health.
-It would also boost Ireland's competitiveness and job-creation by fostering eco-innovation among SMEs the wider business and community.
-In line with the Government's 'Green Economy' objectives, Ireland is therefore committed to policies that
+The annual procurement budget of the Irish public sector is of the order of €14bn, of which €1.2bn is spent by local authorities.
+If buyers in the public sector consistently took environmental factors into account in their procurement decisions, it would provide huge leverage to "move the market" towards providing environmentally superior goods, services and works in a cost-effective way.
+This would enable Government and the wider public sector to continuously improve the environmental performance of their procurement activities, leading over time to significant benefits to the environment and to public It would also boost health.
+Ireland's competitiveness and job-creation by fostering ecoinnovation among SMEs and the wider business community.
+In line with the Government's 'Green Economy' objectives, Ireland is therefore committed to policies that promote Green Public Procurement (GPP).
+GPP can also be a major driver innovation, providing for industry with real incentives for developing green products and services - particularly in sectors where public purchasers represent a large share of the market such as construction, health services or public transport.